fabric8io/fabric8/docs/getStarted/index.md

   [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) is a Google hosted Kubernetes platform.
 There are many other ways to install Kubernetes as listed on the Kubernetes [Getting Started](http://kubernetes.io/gettingstarted/) page however if you want to get up and running quickly without having to setup infrastructure and run through installations then GKE is a great option.
 This [guide](gke.html) will help you step-by-step install fabric8 using vanilla Kubernetes hosted on GKE.

+#### Persistence

+New releases of fabric8 now have persistence enabled for some apps (like gogs, nexus, jenkins), so please see this guide on [creating the necessary persistent volumes or opting out of persistence](persistence.html)

 #### Local client setup